How to Use Single Board Computer / SBC to do Cluster Computing on the Edge?

 Unbeknownst to many, there once existed an extraterrestrial life detection project known as SETI@home, marking my inaugural encounter with the concept of cluster computing.
 Despite failing to procure evidence of an extraterrestrial civilization, I was deeply astounded by the innovative exploitation of vast amounts of idle personal computing power to accomplish large-scale computational tasks.
-The next instance of profound awe arose with the emergence of Bitcoin, prompting contemplation of whether a cluster-based approach could be employed to mine the cryptocurrency using Raspberry Pi devices.
-However, this intriguing notion swiftly dissipated with the introduction of graphics cards to the mining arena.
+The next instance of profound awe arose with the emergence of Bitcoin, prompting contemplation of whether a cluster-based approach could be employed to mine the cryptocurrency using single board computers (SBCs), like Raspberry Pi, LattePanda, etc. However, this intriguing notion swiftly dissipated with the introduction of graphics cards to the mining arena.
 Yet, it was then that the concept of clustering appeared before us.
 Recently, with the advent of concepts such as edge computing, the notion of cluster computing has once again resurfaced in our purview.
 Therefore, today, we shall explore the realm of cluster computing and the potential possibilities it holds within the domain of edge computing.

 What is cluster computing